Coffee: Balancing the Complexity of Production and Providing Caffeine

 Understanding the Coffee Production Process

 While a delicious cup of joe might magically appear out of a coffee pot each morning, there’s an interesting backstory on the beans and how they make it into our cups.
-There’s a ten-step process from plant to bean to brew.
+From plant to brew, they go through a fascinating ten-step process.

 - Harvesting: Coffee trees can take three to four years to bear fruit.
 Called coffee cherries, the fruit of coffee trees are bright red when ripe and often require hand-picking due to ripening time variability.
 In some places, particularly where the plantations are flat and large, harvesting has been mechanized.
 Cherries can either be picked by stripping all the fruit off an entire branch at once, or individually based on their ripeness.
 Typically, there is one main harvest of coffee cherries per year.